TechGrounds-Cloud8/cloud8-Acron0815/Week 5/Opdracht-3-AWS-11 ELB & Auto Scaling.md

 - Elastic Load Balancing (ELB)

+Elastic Load Balancing (ELB) automatically distributes incoming application traffic across multiple targets and virtual appliances in one or more Availability Zones (AZs).

+The load balancer will forward the request to one of the servers in the fleet, and relay the response back to the client.
+Additional info

+- Auto Scaling

 One of the main advantages of the cloud is that you don’t need to guess how much capacity you need.
 You can always scale up and down with on-demand services.
 One of the services that enables this is called Auto Scaling.

-When you run an application with a spiky workload, you can host the application on a fleet of EC2 instances instead of a single server.
-When the demand for the application is high, Auto Scaling can automatically add instances to the fleet.
-When the demand is lower, it can similarly remove instances.

-To make sure all servers are the same, Auto Scaling makes use of a (custom) AMI.
-Auto Scaling makes use of CloudWatch metrics to determine whether to add or remove instances.

-In a traditional architecture, a client connects to a single server with a single IP address.
-When dealing with a fleet of servers, this would not work.
-Therefore, a load balancer can be introduced as a connection endpoint for the client.
-The load balancer will forward the request to one of the servers in the fleet, and relay the response back to the client.

-- Auto Scaling

-(also Autoscaling) is a method in cloud computing environment that is automatically sorted, the number of servers within a server farm is automatically scaled.
-This means that as the load increases, the work is done by a larger number of servers.
-If the load drops, superfluous servers are automatically shut down.

 With websites, it often happens that few visitors visit the pages during the day and a lot of visitors visit the pages in the evening.

 During the day, the utilization is therefore low and there are too many servers available.
 In the evening, on the other hand, the number of servers is not sufficient and this results in performance problems.
 With autoscaling, the number of servers is automatically reduced during the day when the number of visitors is low, in order to use as many servers as necessary in the evening when the number of visitors is high.

 ### Key terminology